Deutsche Bank co-CEO drawn into C02 tax evasion probe

 Investigations are continuing in other EU countries.

-Three British men were jailed for a combined 35 years after being found guilty of a 38-million pound carbon tax fraud, Britain's revenue and customs agency said in June.
+Three British men were jailed for a combined 35 years after being found guilty of a 38-million pound ($61 million) carbon tax fraud, Britain's revenue and customs agency said in June.

 Czech police accused two men of a $20 million CO2 tax fraud in October.